Benguet

 Benguet (/bɛŋˈɡɛt/), officially the Province of Benguet (Probinsya ne Benguet; Probinsyan di Benguet; Luyag/Probinsia na Benguet; Probinsia ti Benguet; Lalawigan ng Benguet), is a landlocked province of the Philippines located in the southern tip of the Cordillera Administrative Region in the island of Luzon.
 Its capital is La Trinidad.

 The highland province is known as the Salad Bowl of the Philippines due to its huge production of upland vegetables.

-Situated within the interior of Benguet is the highly urbanized city of Baguio, which is administered independent from the province.
+Situated within the interior of Benguet is the highly urbanized city of Baguio, which is administered independent from the province and also its largest city.